rails/website/_posts/2024-09-27-2024-rails-luminary-awards-matz-and-akira.markdown

 Both Akira and Matz represent the best of what it means to be a Rails Luminary: a passion for open source, prolific work on the code we use every day, and an unwavering dedication to inspiring others and helping them succeed.

-Watch an interview with both award winners <a href="https://www.youtube.com/watch?v=gRSBBTA-AlY">here</a>.
+Watch an interview with both award winners here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gRSBBTA-AlY?si=RnYwKSUUv5TyTpVx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Thank you and congratulations to both!